minagishl/message/README.md

 # Message

-> **Note**: This application processes everything on the client side, making it easy to spoof.
+> **Note:** This application processes everything on the client side, making it easy to spoof.
 > Please review the code for reference purposes only.

 This project is a fast and secure application using TypeScript and Vite, with login and real-time chat using Supabase